ritik1172/Basic-CLI/README.md

 1. Open a terminal.
 2. Navigate to the project directory.
-3. Run the following command:</br>
+3. Run the following command:</br></br>

-Firstly Check the permission
+-Firstly Check the permission
 ```bash
 ls -l
 ```
 </br></br>

-If there is executable permission then no need to change.
+-If there is executable permission then no need to change.

 If not then
 ```bash